YajunHuang/GraphMiningResources/README.md

 ### Spectrum clustering for graph

 L. Tang and H. Liu.
 Leveraging social media networks for classification.
 Data Mining and Knowledge Discovery, 23(3):447–478, 2011.

+### Bipartite dense subgraph detect

+Hooi, B., Song, H.A., Beutel, A., Shah, N., Shin, K., Faloutsos, C.: Fraudar: bounding graph fraud in the face of camouflage.
+In: KDD (2016)